-NVDRS has also added an optional module for collecting more information about deaths due to drug overdose, and a module for collecting extended information about school-associated violent deaths (SAVDs).
-These modules draw information from multiple sources, and collect greater detail about these types of incidents.
+NVDRS has also added modules for collecting more information about deaths due to drug overdose, school-associated violent deaths (SAVDs), and public safety officer suicides.
+These modules draw information from multiple sources and provide greater detail about these types of incidents.